 More generally, along the same lines one can argue that using the $k$ for which $A_n(k) = 0$ and $A_n(k+1)=\cdots=A_n(k+i-1)=n$, one can estimate $f_1+\cdots+f_{i-1}$.
 In the same way, instances at which one goes from the full graph to the empty graph can be used to estimate the distribution of $Y$.
-Note, however, that this approach is highly impractical: the regeneration epochs tend to be rare, in particular in case the number of edges $n$ is large, so that a substantial amount of information would be left unused. $ \Diamond$} \end{remark}
+Note, however, that this approach is highly impractical: \michel{regeneration epochs are rare, in particular when the number of edges $n$ is large, rendering a substantial amount of information unused.} $ \Diamond$} \end{remark}

 In this paper, we have cast our estimation problem in terms of edges of an evolving graph, but various alternative formulations can be chosen.
 In the context of a superposition of on-off traffic sources \cite[Chapter VIII]{WHI}, for instance, the estimation problem would amount to inferring the sources' on- and off-time distributions from observations of the aggregate rate.